hausgold/factory_bot_instrumentation/README.md

     controller.render plain: entity.to_json,
                       content_type: 'application/json'
   end
+  # By default we assemble a JSON response on errors which may be
+  # helpful for debugging, but you can configure your own logic here
+  conf.render_error = proc do |controller, error|
+    app_name = FactoryBot::Instrumentation.configuration.application_name
+    controller.render status: :internal_server_error,
+                      content_type: 'application/json',
+                      plain: {
+                        application: app_name,
+                        error: error.message,
+                        backtrace: error.backtrace.join("\n")
+                      }.to_json
+  end
   # By default we do not perform any custom +before_action+ filters on the
   # instrumentation controllers, with this option you can implement your
   # custom logic like authentication